-If you are unable to attend your appointment, please email LilongweConsular@state.gov as soon as possible.
+If you are unable to attend your appointment, please go to ais.usvisa-info.com to select a new appointment date.
 There may be a significant wait before the next available appointment, so please attempt to attend the date already assigned.
-For some family-based and employment preference visa categories, a visa became available within the month you have been scheduled by NVC.
+For some family-based and employment visa categories with annual limits, a visa became available the month you were scheduled by NVC.
+Please carefully consult the Visa Bulletin before you request to reschedule your interview as there is no guarantee that a visa will still be available on the date of a rescheduled interview.
 DV applicants should be aware that visas are numerically limited and must be issued by September 30 of the program year.
-There is no guarantee that a visa will still be available on the date of your rescheduled interview.
-Please carefully consult the Visa Bulletin before you decide to reschedule your interview.